-11
+Figure 11: Turnigy SBEC Voltage converter [9]

-The Turnigy is a DC-DC regulator which supplies constant 5V/5A and operates with voltages from 8 to 26V.
+The Turnigy SBEC (Figure 11) is a DC-DC regulator which supplies constant 5V/5A and operates with voltages from 8 to 26V.
 The regulator is protected against reverse polarity on the input and the output voltage is interference-free.
 (Hobbyking u.d.)

-SPololu Analog Distance Sensor
+Pololu Analog Distance Sensor (not used)